 As for the lender reporting the foreclosure, unfortunately, it will be on your credit report even though the balance was discharged in bankruptcy.
-And while I don't have personal experience working with people trying to buy a home after bankruptcy or foreclosure, I have been told by mortgage brokers that lending institutions will sometimes wait two to three years from the date of the bankruptcy discharge or foreclosure sale, whichever is later, before approving a home loan application.
+And while I don't have personal experience working with people trying to buy a home after bankruptcy or foreclosure, I have been told by mortgage brokers that lending institutions will sometimes wait two to three years from the date of the bankruptcy discharge or foreclosure sale, whichever is later, before authorizing a home loan application.

 To add that last grain of salt to your wound, you're accurate in the waiting time for you and many others.
-Banks can take many years to foreclose -- in many cases, up to four years and beyond.
+Banks can take several years to foreclose -- in many cases, up to four years and beyond.
 It is hoped you've been able to save some of the money you haven't been paying on the mortgage.
-With that money, you'll be better positioned to make the requisite down payment on your future home.
+With that money, you'll be better positioned to make the requisite down payment on your next home.

 You will have to patiently wait for the process to conclude.
 At that point, you can start planning for a future home.